jsmjsm/ITbooks/Beginning-Linux-Programming/notes/chapter1.md

 It is true that UNIX was originally written in C and that majority of UNIX applications are written in C, but C is not the only option available to Linux programmers, or UNIX programmers for the matter.

 ## Linux Programs
 Linux applications are represented by two special types of files: *executables* and *scripts*.
 **Executable:** files are programs that can be run directly by the computer;
 **Script:** collections of instructions for another program.
+### Usual search paths
+- /bin: Binaries, programs used in booting the system
+- /usr/bin: User binaries, standard programs available to users
+- /usr/local/bin: Local binaries, program specific to installation.
+**It is not a good idea to delete dictionaries from PATH unless you are sure that you under what will result if you do.**
+uses the colon (:) character to separate entries in the PATH variable